aghast/lbac-python/ch03/bytecode.md

 ### From Code to Function

-A little bit of Google will take you to the `exec()` documentation in Python, which explicitly states, "This function can also be used to execute arbitrary code objects (such as those created by compile())."
+A little bit of Google will take you to the =exec()= documentation in Python, which explicitly states, "This function can also be used to execute arbitrary code objects (such as those created by compile())."
 Well, that's pretty clear.
-But I don't want to return a binary thing that has to be passed to `exec().` At least, not yet.
+But I don't want to return a binary thing that has to be passed to =exec().= At least, not yet.
 I want a *function!*

-A little more Google leads us to `FunctionType,` defined in the `types` module.
-In the Django sources, there are some examples of creating a function using the `FunctionType(...)` constructor.
-Running `pydoc types.FunctionType` shows a definition like this:
+A little more Google leads us to =FunctionType,= defined in the =types= module.
+In the Django sources, there are some examples of creating a function using the =FunctionType(...)= constructor.
+Running =pydoc types.FunctionType= shows a definition like this:

 ```
 types.FunctionType = class function(object)